Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 even if the user has not typed anything yet.
 At Ninja Squad, we like to have those hints and error messages be displayed only when the user has started to input something, to keep a clean form when entering the page.
-You may then leverage the validation capabilities of a super-charged Angular&nbsp;2 form:
+You may then leverage the validation capabilities of a super-charged Angular form:

     <div class="form-group"
          [ngClass]="{